 Not sure what to put on a baby registry?
-This list below includes all of the items that I used regularly in the first month and recommend having for your newborn baby.
+The list below includes all of the items that I used regularly within the first 6 months and recommend having for your baby.
+I will regularly update this list throughout the first year of life!
 Below, I will note which items that I recommend having multiples of for all of those spit-ups, blow-outs, or just for your own convenience.
 You do not need to purchase them all at once.
 Instead, find what works best for you, your baby, and your budget!

-I will include the names of the brands and styles that I purchased, just because they are ones that I love!
+The names of the brands and styles that I purchased will be linked, just because they are ones that I love!
 My nursery theme was tropical and leafy, so you may notice that trend throughout some of these products.
 These recommendations are a great place to start.
 Feel free to find other brands that catch your eye, fit your style better, or choose from my favorites!

 Where to Start Building your Registry

 My husband and I used Babylist to create our registry.
 We loved that it connected and compared prices on Target, Amazon, and direct sellers.
 The link was easy to share with our family and friends.
 I also really appreciated how organized the registry was!
 It allowed me to track our gifts easily (which helped me find out that one of our bigger items being stolen!).

 To make things easy, I have compiled a list of these items (and ones comparable!) on an Amazon list.
 This can all be added to your Babylist registry or be used to create your own Amazon registry!
 The great thing about choosing Amazon products for your registry is the ease of ordering, both for in and out-of-town loved ones.
 Amazon helps track your orders and will provide wonderful customer service for any issues.
 We had someone steal a high-dollar item off of a truck and Amazon replaced it immediately!